ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lectures/lect09.md

 ---
 num: "Lecture 9"
-desc: "More on Tokens, FSA; intro to Corgis databases"
+desc: "More on Tokens, FSA"
 ready: false
 date: 2016-10-26 12:30:00.00-7:00
 ---